davidde/notes/BASH.md

 * Read: Allows files to be read.
 * Write: Allows files to be written.
 * Execute: Allow binary files to be executed, and directories to be entered/searched.
-For example if a directory has permissions of 0600 you cannot use the cd command to "change directory" into it, nor can you list it's contents.
+For example, if a directory has no execute permission, you cannot use the cd command to "change directory" into it, nor can you list it's contents.

+Permissions can be specified in either symbolic or octal notation; since they
-The permissions are internally set as bits, so they are efficiently to represent in octal:
+are internally set as bits, the conversion from symbolic to octal is straightforward:
-rwx permissions = 111 in binary = 4+2+1 in octal = 7
+rwx in symbolic = 111 in binary = 4+2+1 in octal = 7
-rw‒ permissions = 110 in binary = 4+2+0 in octal = 6
+rw‒ in symbolic = 110 in binary = 4+2+0 in octal = 6
-r‒x permissions = 101 in binary = 4+0+1 in octal = 5
+r‒x in symbolic = 101 in binary = 4+0+1 in octal = 5
-r‒‒ permissions = 100 in binary = 4+0+0 in octal = 4
+r‒‒ in symbolic = 100 in binary = 4+0+0 in octal = 4
-‒wx permissions = 021 in binary = 0+2+1 in octal = 3
+‒wx in symbolic = 021 in binary = 0+2+1 in octal = 3
-‒w‒ permissions = 010 in binary = 0+2+0 in octal = 2
+‒w‒ in symbolic = 010 in binary = 0+2+0 in octal = 2
-‒‒x permissions = 001 in binary = 0+0+1 in octal = 1
+‒‒x in symbolic = 001 in binary = 0+0+1 in octal = 1

-Permissions can be specified in either octal or symbolic notation.
+Default permissions:
+* Files: -rw-r--r-- or 0644.
+* Directories: drwxr-xr-x or 0755.
 Use `ls -l` or `ll` to verify permissions.

 #### Symbolic notation